Days: 9 - 11

 Day 7 (Saturday - Aug 31) Dachau & Historic Bavaria

-Today we'll journey further into the romantic heart of Germany to Bavaria's largest city, Munich.
-On our way, we'll pay our respects at Dachau, the infamous Concentration Camp Memorial, and learn powerful lessons of the Holocaust and World War II.
-After free-time for reflection and lunch, a short drive brings us to Munich's historic Old Town.
-This evening, we'll get a behind-the-scenes look at the city's history and traditions on a walking tour before capping the day with a hearty "Welcome to Bavaria" dinner together.
+Today, we'll journey further into the romantic heart of Germany to Bavaria's largest city, Munich.
+On our way, we'll pay our respects at Dachau, the infamous Concentration Camp Memorial, and learn powerful lessons from the Holocaust and World War II.
+After free time for reflection and lunch, a short drive brings us to Munich's historic Old Town.
+This evening, we'll get a behind-the-scenes look at the city's history and traditions on a walking tour before capping the day with a hearty "Welcome to Bavaria" group dinner.
 Moderate walking: 2–6 miles throughout the day with some hills and stairs.
 Bus: 4 hours.
 Sleep in Munich.

 Day 8 (Sunday - September 1) Free Day in Munich